 An antenuptial contract (ANC) dictates the type of marital regime that will be applicable to your upcoming marriage.
-There two different marital regimes, namely in community of property and out of community of property.
+There are two different marital regimes, namely in the community of property and out of the community of property.

-The Matrimonial Property Act 88 of 1984 is primary source of legislation that defines the proprietary consequences of a marriage and sets out the different types of marital regimes that may be applicable to a marriage.
-Accordingly, should you not have an ANC your marriage will automatically be in community of property.
-An ANC is necessary to prevent this and renders your marriage to be out of community of property.
+The Matrimonial Property Act 88 of 1984 is the primary source of legislation that defines the proprietary consequences of marriage and sets out the different types of marital regimes that may be applicable to marriage.
+Accordingly, should you not have an ANC your marriage will automatically be in a community of property.
+An ANC is necessary to prevent this and renders your marriage to be out of the community of property.

 A consequence of the joint estate is that the contractual capacity of both spouses is fairly limited, as the consent of spouses will always be required when entering into any agreement that binds the joint estate.

-After signature of the ANC before the notary the ANC needs to be registered in the Deeds Registries Office within three months of date of marriage for it to be valid and enforceable.
+After the signature of the ANC before the notary, the ANC needs to be registered in the Deeds Registries Office within three months of the date of marriage for it to be valid and enforceable.

 Why enter into an antenuptial contract?